-£19,485 actual funds for Disadvantaged pupils given to the school.
+£24,930 actual funds for Disadvantaged pupils given to the school.

-Part B: Review of the previous academic year 2020-2021
+Part B: Review of the previous academic year

-Outcomes for disadvantaged pupils
+Outcomes for disadvantaged pupils 2021-2022

-When the school has been open the disadvantaged pupils', performance has been assessed with ongoing assessment for learning within the class and school.
+The disadvantaged pupils' performance has been assessed with ongoing assessment for learning within the class and school.
 Each half term their attainment and progress information are discussed with the Class teacher and the Senior or Head teacher.
 Any child not on track for their progress is then given short term targets and interventions to get them back on track rapidly.
 This information is shared with the Local Authority School's Excellence Partner, the Dioceses' School Effectiveness Officer and the School's Governors each term.
 They act as critical friends and ensure the results are as expected or better and challenge us if they need improving.